Honeyclients: turning the tables

 The problem with passive honeypots

-• Zero-day exploits?
-Often delivered via compromised websites, not attachments.
+• Zero-day exploits are often delivered via compromised websites.

-• Firewall rules?
-Useless when the attack rides in on port 80/443 like a Trojan horse in an SSL wrapper.
+• Firewall rules do nothing when the attack rides in on port 80 or 443.

-• Mimic real users (browsing, clicking, even “typing” in forms).
+• Simulate real users (browsing, clicking, form interaction).

 High vs. low interaction